Applying to the Graduate Program

 We recommend that prospective students review the pages linked below when preparing their application for graduate study at Tufts.

 Graduate students in our program are essentially accepted into the lab of a specific faculty member.
 Prospective faculty advisors are looking for students who have the knowledge, skills, and interests to succeed in their labs.
-This page will help you figure out how to find and contact prospective faculty advisors.
+This page will help you figure out how to contact prospective faculty advisors.

 Writing a Research Statement